The White Helmets

 Origins and history of The White Helmets

-In 1928 the Cavalry Signals organised a motor-cycle display based on the musical rides by the cavalry.
-Well received, it led to the combination of a motor-cycle and equestrian display team, later the ‘White Helmets’ motor-cycle display team which became internationally well known and continues to thrill and excite at national and international stunt performances.
-Now with an amazing three world records to their name they perform to more than one million people annually and held an astonishing three world records.
+In 1927 the Cavalry Signals organised a motor-cycle display based on the musical rides by the cavalry.
+Well received, it led to the combination of a motor-cycle and equestrian display team which later the ‘White Helmets’ motor-cycle display team.
+Through their thrilling stunt performances they gained international acclaim.
+At their peak they performed to more than one million people annually and held an astonishing three world records.

 The museum houses various models of motorcycle including the Triumph Tiger 70 which was used by the Royal Signals Display Team from 1935-1938 as well as a bike used in the very final White Helmets display held in Blandford in September 2017.